Configuration Options

 ADMIN_PASSWORD | The password of the first user that's automatically created when using directus bootstrap . | -- |

-To more accurately gauge the frequency of installation, version fragmentation, and general size of the userbase, Directus collects little and anonymized data about your environment.
-You can easily opt-out with the following environment variable:
+To more accurately gauge the frequency of installation, version fragmentation, and general size of the user base, Directus collects little and anonymized data about your environment.

 Variable | Description | Default Value |